Professor of International Business

 Consulting Editors Board Member, Journal of International Business Studies, 2009 -

-Visiting research and teaching positions at universities in Austria, China, Hong-Kong, India, Israel, Italy, Poland, Singapore, Sweden, Switzerland, Taiwan, and the UK.
+Visiting research and teaching positions at universities in Austria, Belgium, China, France, Germany, Hong-Kong, India, Israel, Italy, Poland, Singapore, Sweden, Switzerland, Taiwan, and the UK.

 Senior research fellow at Cambridge University, 1997-2002

 Senior staff member of the research division on Foreign Investment and Transnational Corporations of the United Nations 1994-1997

 Editorial Board Member, Journal of International Business Studies, 2007 –

 Editorial Board Member, Management International Review, 2007 –

 Book Review Board Member, Journal of International Business Studies, 2005 – 6.